user-candycode/C_programs/README.md

 10. Function can never be defined inside the defination of another function.
 11. Function in C can only return a single value.
 12. Recursion Foraml Defination: Solving bigger problems using smaller problems is called as recursion given a base condition.
 In recursion function call is push stack and completion is pop stack.
+13. To solve recursion use either Tree method or use activation stack record.